opendatamesh-initiative/odm-specification-dpdescriptor/README.md

 Both are great tools that build a static site starting from simple markdown documentation.

-They provide many amazing features, perfectly documented in their websites, with step-by-step tutorials to create a new site from scratch.
+They provide many amazing features, perfectly documented on their websites, with step-by-step tutorials to create a new site from scratch.

 However, we would like to explain here all the prerequisites needed to build this very site and an overview of the principal customizations implemented.